 - Are you able to efficiently manage your costs of sale?

 - Are you handicapped by the disadvantages of new companies?
 For example, lack of portfolio?

 - Are you personally able to devote the kind of hours and attention necessary to sustain a startup for at least three years?

-- Are you ready to forgo your personal pastimes, passions, and recreations, in order to devote your best efforts to your startup?
+- Are you ready to forgo your personal pastimes, passions, and recreations, to devote your best efforts to your startup?

 - Do you have existing financial obligations that would weaken your ability to weather a period of low or no income?

 - What personal trait of yours would make you an unappealing leader?